MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 The Hospital Emergency Response solution is also available for US Government customers.
 There is a different set of URLs to access Power Apps US Government environments and Power BI than the commercial version.

 The commercial version of the service URL is used throughout this article.
-If you are a US Government customer, use the respective US Government URL for your deployment as mentioned here:
+If you're a US Government customer, use the respective US Government URL for your deployment as mentioned here:

 | **Commercial version URL**                | **US Government version URL**  |